scaomath/kaggle-riiid-test/README.md

 - (Dec 29) First full model submit.
 LB 0.776.

+- (Jan 4) LGB loop feature model: after dropping `train[train.content_id==1]`, some users have a starting `timestamp` nonzero, because this user may watch a lecture as the first interaction.

 ### Features TO-DO:

 - [ ] Commonness/difficulty rating of the questions